J. W. N. Sullivan: Life and works

 Sullivan's mathematical ability (said to be comparable to that of a Senior Wrangler at the University of Cambridge) allowed him to fully understand Einstein's general theory of relativity as few in England were able to do.
 This enabled him to explain the theory in non-technical language and his articles on Einstein's general theory of relativity in April and May 1919 were among the first to appear in English.
 He was also quick to recognize the larger philosophical implications of the new spirit in the physical sciences, and to see that the creativity of the physical sciences and their supposed idealistic philosophical basis allowed for reconciliation between the arts and the sciences.
 Some of his articles on such topics, along with other non-technical scientific articles, were gathered in Aspects of Science (1923) and Aspects of Science: Second Series (1926).
 He wrote Beethoven: His Spiritual Development, a well received study of the artist, in 1927.
 Along with other leading figures of the day, he contributed to An Outline of Modern Knowledge (1931).

 Sullivan continued to write for the Athenaeum following its incorporation into The Nation in 1921, but also found outlets in other journals and newspapers, including the Times Literary Supplement (TLS), and, from 1923 onwards, Murray's journal The Adelphi.
 In the late 1920s and early 1930s his main journalistic outlets were more populist journals such as The Outlook, John O’London’s Weekly, and Everyman.
 He also wrote a number of books, including Beethoven (1927), The Bases of Modern Science (1928), and Limitations of Science (1933).
 Contemporary Mind (1934) reprinted interviews with contemporary scientists and thinkers that had first appeared in The Observer in 1930–31.

 Sullivan separated from his first wife in 1921, and married Vere Bartrick Baker in October, 1928, with whom he had a son, Navin (born in 1929).
-Other sources believe Sullivan married Nursing Sister Jessie McNoegh at around the same period, with whom he had a son Patrick Evelyn John Sullivan (born in 1929).
 In the early 1930s he was increasingly troubled by bad health, and in 1934 was diagnosed as suffering from disseminated sclerosis.
 He died in Chobham, Surrey, on 11 August 1937.
 In the following year his widow was awarded a Civil List pension.

+In Fiction

+The character Calamy in Aldous Huxley's Those Barren Leaves (1925) may have been partly based on Sullivan.

+Sullivan made a posthumous cameo appearance in W.J.
+Turner's novel The Duchess of Popocatepetl (1939), described there as "gay, romantic, brilliant... a man of powerful mind, capable of sharp penetration, rapid co-ordination, and lucid exposition altogether removed from the ordinary."

+Sullivan is a main character in Andrew Crumey's novel Beethoven's Assassins (2023).